glencoesoftware/qupath-extension-omero-web/README.md

 ## Installing

-To install the OMERO extension, download the latest `qupath-extension-omero-[version].jar` file from [releases](https://github.com/glencoesoftware/qupath-extension-omero/releases) and drag it onto the main QuPath window.
+To install the OMERO extension, download the latest `qupath-extension-omero-web-[version].jar` file from [releases](https://github.com/glencoesoftware/qupath-extension-omero-web/releases) and drag it onto the main QuPath window.

 If you haven't installed any extensions before, you'll be prompted to select a QuPath user directory.
 The extension will then be copied to a location inside that directory.